Recent Theoretical Advances in Non-Convex Optimization: Higher-Order Methods

 In paper \cite{arjevani2020second} this approach is improved by using special variance reduction technique.
 Authors get method that needs only $O(\varepsilon^{-3})$ gradients and Hessian-vector products for finding second-order stationary point.
 Also, in this article authors prove lower bounds for higher-order stochastic problems.

-What is the main advantage of such methods?
-We make calculate less Hessians than in full CR version and also do it in parallel if we have many cores for computing.
-The simplicity of the algorithms both with fast rates and escaping from saddle-points lead us to very good optimization methods for non-convex stochastic problems.
+\dk{What is the main advantage of such methods?
+We calculate fewer Hessians than in the full CR version and also do it in parallel if we have many cores for computing.
+The simplicity of the algorithms, both at fast rates and when escaping from saddle-points, leads us to very good optimization methods for non-convex stochastic problems.}

 Next we go to offline version that works with sum of functions \eqref{eq:f_finite_sum}.